How To Crate Train a Rottweiler?

 If you want to, you can leave the crate in your bedroom just to be near your pooch at all times.

-In some Rottweilers, it may cause them to be more dependent on you if they sleep in your bedroom and they can start to have anxiety issues when you leave them alone.
+In some Rottweilers, it may cause them to be more dependent on you if they sleep in your bedroom, and they can start to have anxiety issues when you leave them alone.

-Moving the crate slowly back to the living room at night can make your Rottie more independent and sure of himself creating a better-rounded dog.
+Moving the crate slowly back to the living room at night can make your Rottie more independent and sure of himself, creating a better-rounded dog.

 Traveling With a Crated Dog

-Your dog is a family member and, as such, he likes to go on vacation just as much as his two-legged family members.
+Your dog is a family member, and, as such, he likes to go on vacation just as much as his two-legged family members.

-When your dog is crate trained, it makes the process of an all-inclusive family vacation when traveling by car a much more fun process than dropping him off at a doggy daycare or a friend’s house.
+When your dog is crate trained, it makes the process of an all-inclusive family vacation when traveling by car much more fun than dropping him off at a doggy daycare or a friend’s house.
 Plus, you get the peace of mind that he is okay because he is with you.

-Make sure that your dog has plenty of airflows where his crate is stabilized in the car.
+Ensure your dog has plenty of airflows where his crate is stabilized in the car.
 You can turn the air vents on him or crack open a window if the weather is nice outside.

 Crate training your Rottweiler has many advantages and helps him to understand that it isn’t a punishment cage in any way.

-As long as you take your time with him in crate training, it can be a positive experience for both the pet and the owner.
+As long as you take time with him in crate training, it can be a positive experience for both the pet and the owner.